-Prior to his appointment, Mr. Gravelle served as Managing Director of FMD.
-He first joined the Bank in 1996 as an analyst and went on to hold various positions within FMD, including Assistant Director.
-In 2008, he was appointed Deputy Managing Director of the Financial Stability Department, a position he held until 2013 when he was seconded to the Department of Finance to serve as General Director, Financial Sector Policy Branch.
-He returned to the Bank in 2015 upon his appointment as Managing Director of FMD.
+Mr. Gravelle first joined the Bank in 1996 as an analyst in FMD and went on to hold increasingly senior positions.
+He became Deputy Managing Director of the Financial Stability Department in 2008 and held that position until 2013, when he was seconded to the Department of Finance Canada.
+He returned to the Bank in 2015 when he was appointed Managing Director of FMD.

-In addition to his extensive experience with Canada’s financial sector, Mr. Gravelle brings international experience to the Bank.
-From 2002 to 2005, he was an economist at the International Monetary Fund (IMF) from 2002 to 2005, participating in the financial system stability assessments of France and Senegal and contributing to the IMF’s semi-annual Global Financial Stability Report.
+Along with his expertise in Canada’s financial sector, Mr. Gravelle brings international experience to the Bank.
+From 2002 to 2005, he was an economist at the International Monetary Fund (IMF), where he helped assess the stability of financial systems in France and Senegal and contributed to the IMF’s semi-annual Global Financial Stability Report.